ohler55/oj/README.md

 ## <a name="release">Release Notes</a>

-### Release 1.4.0
+### Release 1.4.1

- - Parse errors now raise an Exception that inherites form Oj::Error which inherits from StandardError.
-Some other Exceptions were changed as well to make it easier to rescue errors.
+ - Windows RubyInstaller and TCS-Ruby now supported thanks to Jarmo Pertman.
+Thanks Jarmo.

 ## <a name="description">Description</a>